DeepLearnXMU/VNMT/README.md

 ###  Step 1.
 Pretraining

-Pretrain a good base model using the GroundHog.
+Pretrain a base model using the GroundHog.

 ### Step 2.
 Retraining

-Go to the `work` directory, and put the pretrained model to this directory.
+Go to the `work` directory, and put the pretrained model to this directory, i.e. use the pretrained model to initialize the parameters of VNMT.

 Simply Run (Clearly, before that you need re-config the `chinese.py` file to your own dataset :))
 ```